-Dairy cows at the Dix Hospital Farm, 1941.
+Dairy cows at the Dix Hospital Farm, 1941. tesy of the State Archives of North Co

 The Dix Park site is located in the Piedmont region, historically an area of remarkable ecological diversity.
 Over time, the site has been shaped by different kinds of human cultivation, exploitation and stewardship, each of which has left its mark.